How does a weather radar work?

 A weather radar is a radio detector that tracks precipitation like hail and rain and detects them from a point in time.

-The time it takes to hear the pulse to return determines the distance of the rain, and the strength of sound to be felt gives information regarding the type of the precipitation.
+The time it takes to hear the pulse return determines the distance of the rain, and the strength of sound to be felt gives information regarding the type of precipitation.
 The antenna rotates one time every 20 seconds but as you can read both high altitude and low level (with a rainfall camera in your pocket) a 14-second surge takes effect.

 We use radar images from our websites for the most recent four sweeps in a set.
-This should reduce some of the problems with blocking from hilltops and help show a fuller homage for Phuket.
+This should reduce some of the problems with blocking from hilltops and help show a fuller homage to Phuket.

 Why is accurate weather radar data so important?